 (2) Revenues represent payments from customers for service provided at published rates in each year.
-Revenues shown are not net of transfers to the Rate Stabilization Account or other credits or deferrals of income.
+Revenues shown do not include the impacts of transfers to/from the Revenue Stabilization Account.

 (3) Per capita billed water consumption has been generally decreasing for the past 25 years.
 Variations in billed water use are primarily associated with year-to-year variations in temperature and precipitation in the summer irrigation period.
-There has been no change in the geographic area service nor any appreciable change in the number or composition of retail customers.
+There has been no change in the geographic area service nor any appreciable change in the number or composition of retail customers. $^{(5)}$ Gallons used per Day per Capita in 2021 uses the population from 2020.